Nancypatel1103/ComplianceClient/Interface/Interface.md

     ```
     ![image-25](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/1d355c92-3cca-48d6-9205-9011e2b9d67f)

-29. Then run the docker-compose command.
+29. `Note:- Make sure that Docker and Doctor Compose are installed on the Ubuntu server and if not install them first you will not be able to run the docker command.` Then run the docker-compose command.
     ```
      docker-compose up --build -d
     ```
+30. Wait for some time after entering the command.
+It will pull the server image from the repository.

-30. Give the command given here for the image.
+31. Give the command given here for the image.
     ```
     docker image ls
     ```
-31. Wait for some time after entering the command.
-It will pull the server image from the repository.
 32. Then give the command to check if the server is running correctly or not.
     ```
     docker ps